IB CAS

 All students in Eugene IHS are expected to fulfill the CAS requirements.

-Requirements include: complete 150 hours of CAS activities over the course junior and senior years: at least 50 hours of service, 25 hours of creativity and 25 hours of activity and a reasonable balance between the remaining 50 hours.
-Hours must be concurrent over two years – that is, they should be spread out over the course of both junior and senior years – and should reflect an ongoing commitment to the principles of the CAS Learning Outcomes.
+Total CAS Hours Requirement.
+Students in Eugene International High School will complete 100 hours of CAS activities over the course of junior and senior years: at least 40 hours of service, 20 hours of creativity and 20 hours of activity with a reasonable balance between the remaining 20 hours.
+Hours must be concurrent over two years—that is, they should be spread out over the course of both junior and senior years—and should reflect an ongoing commitment to the principles of the CAS Learning Outcomes.
+Each term, there will also be a minimum required hours of CAS to be completed.

 In addition to completing CAS hours students must participate in a student-initiated group project.
 Details are provided in the CAS Student Handbook